 With such a diversity of landscapes and habitats, South Africa is often referred to as the ‘World in one country’.
 Dramatic mountain ranges give way to vast savannahs and deserts to the north, two ample coastlines stretch 3,000km around both the Indian and the Atlantic oceans, while the monumental setting of Cape Town helps to create one of the world’s most exciting cities.
 South Africa really does have it all, so prepare to be bowled over.

-The top three things to do in South Africa
+The top things to do in South Africa

 Famed for the Big Five – elephant, buffalo, rhino, lion and leopard - South Africa offers many opportunities to don your khakis and head out on safari.
 The country boasts over 20 national parks, including the big-hitting Kruger National Park with its lazy Limpopo River.
 Other national parks encompass forested coastline, wetland ecosystems, mountain ranges and deserts, and are home to a myriad of creatures great and small, from penguins and whales to flamingos and hippopotami.